 Darja Stocker, born 1983 in Zürich, studied “Scenic writing” at the “Universität der Künste Berlin” (2012).
-Her plays were translated in many languages and were staged in over 30 theaters.
-Since many years, Stocker is writing on the base of research.
+Her plays were translated into many languages and were staged in over 30 theatres.
+For many years, Stocker is writing on the basis of research.
 Her main topics are structural violence and resistance movements.
 She did mostly research in Switzerland, Germany, France, Egypt, Tunisia and at the European borders.
 She was a fellow at “Internationales Forum des Berliner Theatertreffens”, her play “Nirgends in Friede Antigone” was invited to the “Autorentheatertage Berlin” and won the “Dramatikerpreis des Kulturkreises Deutscher Wirtschaft 2016“.
 At the moment she is working on different projects for state and independent project, individually and collectively.

 About her research: